 Law Office of Jennifer L. Donaldson | Nursing Home Neglect Attorney in Denver

-Was your loved one severely injured or killed by the negligence or neglect of a Colorado nursing home?
-Denver personal injury attorney Jennifer Donaldson may be able to seek compensation for your losses.
+Was your loved one severely injured or killed by the negligence of a Colorado nursing home?
+Denver personal injury attorney Jennifer Donaldson may be able to take legal action on your behalf to obtain compensation for your losses.

 The Law Office of Jennifer L. Donaldson serves families all over Arapahoe County, Jefferson County, Boulder County, Adams County, and Denver County.
-We will provide a complete review of your case during a free consultation when you call (303) 458-5000 or submit an online form today.
+We will provide a complete free case evaluation during your consultation when you call (720) 487-1354 or submit an online form today.